 Treatment of fibroids

 While most fibroids do not cause any symptoms, those that do can be treated.
-Medications can be used to reduce heavy bleeding that can be caused by fibroids; these include the levonorgestrel intrauterine system, tranexamic acid, or progesterone.
+Medications can be used to reduce heavy bleeding caused by fibroids; these include the levonorgestrel intrauterine system, tranexamic acid, or progesterone.

 Gonadotropin-releasing hormone analogs may be prescribed to reduce the size of fibroids.